Another in a series of “Ask Acadia on My Mind!” Q&As

-One change this winter: To get basic information about visiting the park, instead of stopping by the Acadia National Park headquarters on ME 233, you should stop by the Bar Harbor Chamber of Commerce at the corner of Main and Cottage Streets, where a ranger is now stationed.
+One recent change for winter: To get basic information about visiting the park, you should stop by the Bar Harbor Chamber of Commerce at the corner of Main and Cottage Streets, where a ranger is now stationed.

 Other links that may be helpful in planning an off-season trip to the Acadia region: